IsaacLoop/prompster/README.md

 # prompster

-Prompster: a vibe-coded Flask app to browse repos, select files or folders, and copy a Markdown preview for LLMs.
+A vibe-coded Flask app to browse repos, select files or folders, and copy a Markdown preview for LLMs.
 Read-only, non-critical.

 ## How to use